openshift/jenkins-plugin/README.md

 #### "Create OpenShift Resource(s)"

-The step name is "openshiftCreateResources".
+The step name is "openshiftCreateResource".
 Mandatory parameters is either:

 - "json", "yaml", or "jsonyaml": The JSON or YAML representation of the OpenShift resources.
 Note, the plugin does not care if YAML is provided under the "json" key or vice-versa.
 As long as the string passes either the JSON or YAML format checking, it will be processed.